 - Dermabrasion For Scars – In dermabrasion, an almost-sandpaper like instrument is used to exfoliate the top layers of the skin and to improve blood circulation to the affected region.
 The procedure can be painful and lead to the skin forming bruises or scabs.
 While it is an effective method of treatment to fix scar tissue, its unwarranted side-effects need to be researched thoroughly before opting for this procedure.

-- Ultrasound Treatment For Scar Tissue – Scar tissue formed due to sport injuries is often treated using ultrasound therapy.
-Ultrasound waves are used to target the scar tissue to enhance healing and repair.
+- Ultrasound Treatment For Scar Tissue – Scar tissue formed due to sports injuries is often treated using ultrasound therapy.
+Ultrasound waves are used to target scar tissue to enhance healing and repair.
 Its exact mechanism of action is not known.

 In addition to these methods, a dermatologist may also prescribe you with topical ointments or gels in the initial stages to see if these can create any visible results on your scar tissue.
 To get rid of scar tissue in muscles or any internal areas, surgery is required.